This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 The College website is a useful source of information.

 The new curriculum is also available on the site.
-This sets out the competencies and standards for training.
+This sets out the capabilities and standards for training.
 CAPSAC, the Child and Adolescent Psychiatry Specialty Advisory Committee, has overseen the development of the specialty curriculum.

 The South West Division of the College (SWDT) is useful to know about and runs a number of relevant training courses throughout the year such as Section 12 courses, CV and interview skills, risk assessment, transition to being a consultant, writing court reports and workshops on clinical topics.
 It is based at Coombe Lodge, Blagdon, Bristol BS40 7RE and the telephone number is 01761 463979.